top of page

 Aromatics & Spices:

-Ginger-garlic paste: Savory and pungent, adding punch.
+Ginger-garlic paste: Savory and pungent, adding a punch.

 Toppings & Garnishes:

-Peanuts: Chopped, providing a delightful crunch and nutty flavor.
+Peanuts: Chopped for a crunchy, nutty flavor.

-Cilantro: Freshly chopped, offering a refreshing burst of herbiness.
+Cilantro: Freshly chopped for a refreshing herbiness.

-Salt: To taste, balancing the overall harmony.
+Salt: To taste, balancing everything out.

 Optional Additions: